Special Bulletin on Russia-linked money laundering related to sanctions evasion

 - A customer has direct or indirect transactional exposure to a virtual currency mixing service.

-- A customer has direct or indirect receiving transactional exposure identified by blockchain analysis tracing software related to ransomware.
+- A customer has direct or indirect receiving transactional exposure to ransomware identified by blockchain analysis tracing software.

-- Other virtual currency indicators as provided on FINTRAC’s website.
+- Other indicators related to virtual currency transactions as provided on FINTRAC’s website.

 Financial transactions related to sanctions evasion